kydzoster/symbols/README.md

  The New symbol allows to insert Country name, Symbol name, Symbol Image and Symbol Description, all fields are mandatory.

 **Footer**
  I dont have a standard footer at the bottom, instead I have a Content Author div at the right side of the screen for mobile and tablets and when viewed from mobiles at the bottom of the page.
-Content Author section includes social links taking you to the developers GitHub and LinkedIn pages and copyright information with my name.
+Content Author section includes social links taking you to the developers GitHub and LinkedIn pages and copyright information with developers name.

 **Features to be Implemented**